Laike-Endaril/Mod-Distributor/README.md

 # Mod-Distributor
-Distributes mods from the server to clients when they attempt to connect
+Adds a download button to the multiplayer menu which downloads the modpack from the selected server